Invictum/serenity-reportportal-integration/README.md

  Version       | Note
 ---------------|---------------------------
 1.0.0 - 1.0.6  | Supports RP v3 and below
-1.1.0+         | Minor version update due RP v4 release.
+1.1.0 - 1.1.3  | Minor version update due RP v4 release.
 Versions older than 1.1.0 are not compatible with RP v4+ and vise versa
+1.2.0+         | Minor version updated due Configuration approach refactoring.
+New configuratiion approach is not compatible with versions under 1.2.0

 Limitations
 -------------